Health Canada

 Vancouver, British Columbia

-Raymond Yee is a Professor in the Division of Cardiology at the University of Western Ontario.
-He is a medical graduate, with distinction, of the University of Alberta, a Fellow of the Royal College of Physicians and Surgeons of Canada.
-His clinical expertise is in management of cardiac arrhythmias with particular focus on arrhythmia management devices.
-He has published over 300 articles in peer-reviewed journals and books.
-His research has been published in a variety of renowned scientific journals.
-He is affiliated with several professional associations, is an exam writing committee member for the International Board of Heart Rhythm Examiners, Chair of the Scientific Advisory Committee for Medical Devices Used in the Cardiovascular System for the Medical Device Bureau (Health Canada; 2002-2009) and incoming Chair of the International Standards Organization Technical Committee 150 / Subcommittee 6 on Active Implants.
+Dr. Yee is the Interim Chair of the Division of Cardiology at the Schulich School of Medicine and Dentistry, Western University and City-Wide Interim Chief of Cardiology, London Teaching Hospitals, London, Ontario.
+He is currently the Ramsay Gunton Professor of Medicine at Western.
+He is a medical graduate of the University of Alberta in Edmonton, Alberta, a Fellow of the Royal College of Physicians and Surgeons of Canada, and a Fellow of the Heart Rhythm Society.
+His clinical expertise is in management of cardiac arrhythmias.
+Having published over 300 articles in peer-reviewed journals and books, Dr. Yee's expertise is well sought after within the field of cardiac electrophysiology.
+His research has been published in scientific journals such as Circulation, Canadian Journal of Cardiology, American Journal of Cardiology, Journal of the American College of Cardiology, Journal of Cardiovascular Electrophysiology, Pacing and Clinical Electrophysiology and the Journal of Heart Rhythm Management.
+Dr. Yee is affiliated with several professional associations including the Royal College of Physicians of Canada, the Canadian Cardiovascular Society the Heart Rhythm Society and the Canadian Heart Rhythm Society.
+He is an exam writing committee member for the International Board of Heart Rhythm Examiners, former Chair and current member of the Specialist Advisory Committee for Medical Devices Used in the Cardiovascular System for the Medical Device Bureau (Health Canada) and Chair of the International Standards Organization Technical Committee/ Subcommittee 6 (Active Implants).

 Ad Hoc Members